Phazzie/autoclick/docs/advanced_features_implementation_plan.md

 The following major features are not yet completed or are only partially completed:

 1. **UI Components for Advanced Features**: UI components for conditions, loops, and variable management are not completed.
 Note: Basic UI components for credential management and action configuration are already completed.
+The Variable Management UI is completed, but other UI components are not.

 2. **Error Handling System**: Error types, recovery strategies, and comprehensive error listeners are not completed.